andrewbonas/web-services/src/pages/index.md

         image: images/sigmund-QuusekRfTI8-unsplash.jpg
         image_alt: App user profile preview
         content: >
-          We will make sure that your needs are met.
-And take the time to make sure that you are completly satisfied with the end product.
+          We will make sure that your needs are met every step of the way.
+Once complete we will take the time to make sure that you are completly satisfied with the end product.
         actions:
           - label: Learn More
             url: /features